Chelsea don’t seem to have as many weird signings as some of their Premier League rivals, and the reasons for this are twofold.

 For every set of Hazard siblings, however, you have the Musondas.

-Twenty-two-year-old Charly is still at the club, and even played Premier League football in the 2017-18 season, but we’re still a little confused about the presence of his two older brothers at the club.
+Twenty-five-year-old Charly only just left the Blues this summer, and even played Premier League football in the 2017-18 season, but we’re still a little confused about the presence of his two older brothers at the club.

 It reminds us of Gigi Donnarumma forcing Milan to hand his brother Antonio a contract if they wanted him to stick around – at least it worked.